William-King977/eng84_devops_intro_vagrant/vagrant_app/README.md

 * Return to the `app` directory using `cd ..`
 * Execute `node app.js`

-If one gets an error involving `express` or other dependencies, they will need to run `npm install` inside the app virtual machine.
+If one gets an error involving `express` or other dependencies, they will need to run `npm install` in the `app/app` directory in the virtual machine.

 ## Viewing the content
 On the host machine, go on a web browser and enter the following URL: